 Brussels Sprout Basics

-Brussel sprouts (brassica oleracea), are also known in some parts of the world, Brussel's sprouts that have been cultivated since the 16th century.
+Brussel sprouts (brassica oleracea), are also known in some parts of the world, Brussel sprouts have been cultivated since the 16th century.
 They are rich in vitamins and minerals such as vitamin C and potassium.

 They are a cruciferous vegetable and a member of the cabbage family–these little cabbages are related to broccoli, cauliflower, kale, collard greens, and kohlrabi.
 Often mistaken for mini cabbages, they are originally from Belgium.